-DHS Watchdog: Trump Administration Wasn't Ready for Family Separation
+DHS Watchdog Finds 'Significant' Health And Safety Risks For Immigrants At ICE Center

 According to the government's latest court filing, more than 130 children are still separated from their parents.

-In a separate report also released today, the DHS watchdog detailed the results of a surprise inspection of the Adelanto ICE Detention Center in Southern California.
-That inspection in May found "serious issues...that pose significant health and safety risks" at the facility.

 The Adelanto detention facility, owned and operated by the GEO Group, Inc., houses nearly 2,000 immigrant detainees.
-During the inspection, the OIG found nooses made out of sheets in detainee cells, overly restrictive segregation practices and inadequate medical care for detainees.
+During a May inspection, the OIG found nooses made out of sheets in detainee cells, overly restrictive segregation practices and inadequate medical care for detainees.

-The report highlighted the suicide of a detainee in March of 2017 after he was found hanging by bedsheets.
+The report, separate from the one on family separation, highlighted the suicide of a detainee in March of 2017 after he was found hanging by bedsheets.
 In all, the report found at least seven attempted suicides at the facility.
 "ICE's lack of response to address this matter at the Adelanto Center shows a disregard for detainee health and safety," the report concluded.

 The inspectors also found that the Adelanto Center was improperly disciplining detainees by segregating them from the rest of the population without finding them guilty of a rule or regulation violation.
 Detainees did not have timely access to medical or dental care, according to the report.